 Klondike Gold Rush Attractions

-Few places are as associated with gold and prospecting as the Klondike region.
-When newspapers screamed out headlines of “Gold!
+Few places are as associated with gold and prospecting as the Klondike region and the Klondike Gold Rush National Historical Park.
+When newspapers screamed out headlines of "Gold!
 Gold!
-Gold!” in the summer of 1897, the Gold Rush was on, and tens of thousands of people headed north to Alaska in search of a quick fortune in this remote region.
+Gold!" in the summer of 1897, the Gold Rush was on, and tens of thousands of people headed north to Alaska in search of a quick fortune in this remote region.

 Today, visitors can experience the remnants of that age of hardy stampeders (Klondike Gold Rush prospectors) at attractions across the region.
-Here’s a list of the top places to visit.
-Who knows — maybe you’ll catch gold fever yourself!
+Here’s a list of the top 5 attractions, including some exciting Skagway, Alaska excursions.
+Who knows — maybe you’ll catch gold fever!

 2. Gold Rush Cemetery

-Up for a short hike?
-Just outside downtown Skagway is a cemetery worth the walk through the woods.
+This short hike is one of the spookier things to do in Skagway.
+You’ll find this gold rush cemetery just outside downtown Skagway after a walk through the woods.
 Here lie many stampeders and settlers who lived and died during the Gold Rush, including the grave of Soapy Smith, an infamous saloon owner, gangster, and con artist.
 Trail maps are available at the National Park Visitor Center and the Skagway Visitor Information Center.
-Reid Falls waterfall is just a short walk beyond the cemetery.
+Reid Falls waterfall is just a short jaunt beyond the cemetery.

 3. The Chilkoot Trail

-This is one of the original trails into the Klondike gold fields used by stampeders.
+This is one of the original trails into the Klondike gold fields used by stampeders and one of the more strenuous Skagway, Alaska excursions for gold rush enthusiasts.
 Starting 10 miles outside Skagway in Dyea, the Chilkoot Trail runs a total of 33 miles, ending in Lake Bennett, British Columbia — so be sure to bring your passport if you’re hiking all the way!
-This is a strenuous hike that typically takes about three days, so planning and preparation are required.
-Check in is at the Trail Center in Skagway (trail permits are available here), and watch the bear safety video — this is bear country, after all.
+This is an arduous hike that typically takes about three days, so planning and preparation are required.
+Check in is at the Trail Center in Skagway (trail permits are available here) and watch the bear safety video — this is bear country, after all.
 Shorter hikes, including day hikes, are possible.

 4. Whitehorse and the S.S.
 Klondike